 Eddy and Kristin have made enormous contributions to the Orange Shirt Day movement.
-Together, they have volunteered tens of thousands of hours to raise awareness about residential schools, meeting with community groups, public officials, schools and anyone else interested in honoring survivors.
-Eddy and Kristin also order and distribute orange shirts to members of the community looking to participate in Orange Shirt Day.
-All of these costs are presently covered out-of-pocket.
+Together, they have volunteered tens of thousands of hours to raise awareness about residential schools, meeting with community groups, public officials, schools and many more working to honour survivors.